ProPublica Corrects Its Story On Trump's CIA Nominee Gina Haspel And Waterboarding

 Revelation of the mistake put ProPublica in the unenviable position of a respected fact-checking organization acknowledging an error.
 Its reporting on Haspel had been cited by a number of media outlets — including NPR, which has collaborated with ProPublica on other stories in the past.

-ProPublica says its original findings had been supported by a former CIA officer who said Haspel had overseen American staff at the Thai prison, and by three former officials who said she had been the chief of base when Zubaydah was waterboarded.
+ProPublica says its original findings had been supported by a former CIA officer who said Haspel had overseen American staff at the Thai prison and by three former officials who said she had been the chief of base when Zubaydah was waterboarded.
 Crucial parts of the story were also corroborated by The New York Times, ProPublica says.

-The story has made headlines in part because of public interest in Zubaydah — who lost his left eye while in U.S. custody and remains imprisoned at the Guantanamo Bay facility.
+The story has made headlines in part because of public interest in Zubaydah — who lost his left eye while in U.S. custody and remains imprisoned at the Guantánamo Bay facility.
 But ProPublica also says Haspel was instrumental in the controversial decision to destroy recordings of Zubaydah's waterboarding.
 And it cites The New York Times' report of another detail that still seems to stand: that Haspel was running the CIA prison in 2002 when another detainee, Abd al-Rahim al-Nashiri, was waterboarded.

 The year-old story about Haspel and Zubaydah rose to new prominence this week, as it was cited by people who say Haspel shouldn't be elevated to the role of leading the CIA.